 You can soon be in Gratin Heaven, a world in which lovely bubbling gratins are cooked in perfectly-sized pans that go straight from oven to table.
 See also: lasagnes, baked pastas, layered vegetables, and braise-roasted chicken.

 Beloved by the Food52 team, the most charming-looking Staub pot is actually one of the most useful.
-It perfectly cooks not only rice (of course), but grains of all sorts—we even use it to boil eggs!
+It perfectly cooks not only rice (of course), but grains of all sorts—we even use it to boil eggs.

 This pan is the answer to all your crêpe curses (hard to spread, even harder to flip, hole-ridden by the time the cooking ordeal is through).
-Crêpe-making will become such a breeze, you may find yourself wanting to venture out from the classic breakfast variety: Stack them into a Nutella cake, enrich them with buckwheat, and fill with ricotta, brie, and vegetables.
+Crêpe-making will become such a breeze, you may find yourself wanting to venture out from the classic breakfast variety: Stack them into a Nutella cake, enrich them with buckwheat, and fill them with ricotta, brie, and vegetables.